California EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

-Seeing your EBT balance dwindle before the end of the month can be stressful.
-It’s a challenging situation, but it doesn't mean you're out of options.
-There are several immediate strategies you can use to secure more food assistance if you face a shortage before your next deposit.
+Seeing your EBT balance dwindle before the end of the month can be a stressful experience.
+It’s a common challenge, but it doesn't have to mean going without food.
+Fortunately, there are several proactive steps you can take to secure more benefits or find temporary assistance.

 Apply for Emergency CalFresh

-Call your county CalFresh office or log in to BenefitsCal and state that you need “Expedited Service.”
-You only need to provide your name, address, income from the last 30 days, and cash on hand to begin the screening.
+First, contact your county CalFresh office or log in to BenefitsCal to request “Expedited Service.”
+You only need to provide your name, address, recent income, and cash on hand to begin the screening.

-Ask the staff to put the allotment on your existing EBT card to avoid waiting for a new one in the mail.
+• Ask staff to load the allotment onto your existing EBT card to avoid waiting for a new one.

-If you applied after the 15th of the month, remind the worker that rules require them to provide both the first and second month’s allotments at once.
+• If you apply after the 15th of the month, remind the worker that rules require them to provide the first and second month’s benefits at once.

 Reevaluate Your CalFresh Allotment

-Request a “supplemental issuance” if your income dropped by over $50 or you added a household member.
-The county must issue the extra food money within ten days or with your next deposit, according to mid-period reporting rules.
+If your income dropped by over $50 or you added a household member, ask for a “supplemental issuance.”
+The county must provide this extra food money within ten days or with your next deposit.
+This mid-period report can significantly help.

-Check BenefitsCal after ten days to verify the new amount and request a written Notice of Action for your records.
+Finally, confirm your Income Reporting Threshold is now lower than your new income to keep the higher benefit amount.
+You can check BenefitsCal after ten days to verify the new amount and request a written Notice of Action for your records, as detailed in these regulation summaries.

 Arrive with reusable bags.
-Because leftover boxes cannot be stored, staff often let late-arrivals take multiple 10- to 15-pound boxes of shelf-stable items and fresh produce, which can help stretch meals until your next EBT deposit.
+Because leftover boxes cannot be stored, staff often let late arrivals take multiple 10- to 15-pound boxes of produce and shelf-stable items.
+This can provide enough food to last until your next EBT deposit.

 Track Your EBT Balance and Earn Cashback with Benny